arjorb/arjorb/README.md

 ### Hi there, I'm John 👋🏾
+---

+As a software engineer, I'm passionate about building powerful and elegant products that solve complex problems.
+I thrive on working on challenging projects that matter and collaborating with intelligent individualswho push me to grow.

 <!--
 **arjorb/arjorb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.